datafueled/memory-pool-system/manual/source/pool/intro.rst

 =============================================  =====  =====  =====  =====  =====  =====  =====  =====  =====  =====
-Supports :c:func:`mps_alloc`?                  no     no     no     no     no     yes    yes    yes    no     no Supports :c:func:`mps_free`?                   no     no     no     no     no     yes    yes    yes    yes    no Supports allocation points?                    yes    yes    yes    yes    yes    no     no     yes    yes    yes Supports allocation frames?                    yes    yes    yes    yes    yes    no     no     yes    yes    yes Supports segregated allocation caches?         no     no     no     no     no     yes    yes    yes    no     no Timing of collections?
+Supports :c:func:`mps_alloc`?                  no     no     no     no     no     yes    yes    yes    no     no Supports :c:func:`mps_free`?                   no     no     no     no     no     yes    yes    yes    yes    no Supports allocation points?                    yes    yes    yes    yes    yes    no     yes    yes    yes    yes Supports allocation frames?                    yes    yes    yes    yes    yes    no     no     yes    yes    yes Supports segregated allocation caches?         no     no     no     no     no     yes    yes    yes    no     no Timing of collections?
 [2]_                    auto   auto   auto   auto   auto   ---    ---    ---    ---    ---